nuuuwan/news_lk_app/twitter.md

 ...

-5/ As always, comments, concerns and suggestions are very welcome.
+7/ As always, comments, concerns & suggestions are very welcome.

 Now go forth and read some news!
+(Hopefully some published in a language you don't usually read)

 #NewsLKApp #SriLanka